Opsera-QA/react-webclient-portal-1/README.md

 3. Build project: `npm run build`

 ### Apache Setup
-4. Remove existing contents of the current Build folder (common path: `/var/www/html`)
+4. Remove existing contents of the current Build folder EXCEPT for `.htaccess` as that file MUST stay for the ReactApp to route properly. (common path: `/var/www/html`)
 5. Copy contents of `/build` folder into the root web path for the server (common path: `/var/wwwhtml`)

 ### Tomcat Setup